Etheroscope/phoenix_frontend/README.md

 ### Etheroscope

 This app contains the main business logic behind the backend.
 Any function that deals with transforming should be written here.
+See more [here](apps/etheroscope/README.md)

 ### Etheroscope Ecto

 This app interacts with the database.
 Any function that loads/stores data to/from the database should be placed here.
+See more [here](apps/etheroscope_ecto/README.md)

 ### Etheroscope Web

 This app manages connections to/from the backend.
 It will handle any calls to the backend API as well as any calls to external APIs we may need.
+See more [here](apps/etheroscope_web/README.md)